vdclab/vdclab-wiki/SyntTax.md

 {.links-list}

 ## Notes from Users

-- Can select 100 chromosome maximum.
+- Can select 100 chromosomes maximum.
 - Uses pBLAST results to bring genomes.
-- The website is slow to refresh in betwwen clicks.
+- The website is slow to refresh in between clicks.
 - Genes are clickable and link to NCBI.

 ## Ease of use